tobiascadee/tap-googleads/README.md

 ### Source Authentication and Authorization

-- [ ] `Developer TODO:` If your tap requires special access on the source system, or any special authentication requirements, provide those here.

 ## Usage

 You can easily run `tap-googleads` by itself or in a pipeline using [Meltano](https://meltano.com/).